PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-05 18:32:25
+Last updated: 2024-04-05 18:32:59
-Random Quote: What's a bigger feeling than love? - Elliot
+Random Quote: If you don't trust your men with your money, you have bigger problems than if you trust Saul Goodman. - Kim Wexler